Oregon Secretary of State

 History and General Information

-Benton County was created from Polk County by an act of the Provisional Government of Oregon in 1847.
-It is one of seven counties in the United States to be named after Senator Thomas Hart Benton of Missouri, a longtime advocate of the development of the Oregon Territory.
-The county is located in an area originally inhabited by the Klickitat Tribe, who rented the area from the Kalapuya Tribe for use as hunting grounds.
-At that time, the boundaries began at the intersection of Polk County and the Willamette River, ran as far south as the California border and as far west as the Pacific Ocean.
-Later, portions of Benton County were taken to form Coos, Curry, Douglas, Jackson, Josephine, Lane and Lincoln Counties, leaving it in its present form with 679 square miles of land area.
+Oregon’s provisional legislature carved Benton County out of Polk County in 1847.
+It was named for U.S. Senator Thomas Hart Benton.
+At that time the boundaries began at the intersection of Polk County and the Willamette River, and ran as far south as the California border and as far west as the Pacific Ocean.
+Portions of Benton County were later taken to form Coos, Curry, Douglas, Jackson, Josephine, Lane and Lincoln counties.

-A substantial portion of the nation’s research in forestry, agriculture, engineering, education and the sciences takes place at OSU located at the county seat in Corvallis.
+Much of the nation’s research in forestry, agriculture, engineering, education and the sciences takes place at Oregon State University, located in the county seat of Corvallis.
+Along with the university, agriculture, wood products and electronics form the county’s economic base.

 County Officials